-Nixon, Clinton, Howard (for those of you in Australia) have had to weather incredible negative press because of their exposed lies and not all of them survived.
+Nixon, Clinton and Howard (for those of you in Australia) have all had to weather incredible negative press when their lies were exposed – and not all of them survived.
 Even those that do face it out are worse off for the lie.
 It almost always leaves a dent in opinion polls and makes their job of governing that much harder from that point on.

 Do you really want to risk the reputation of your website or your client’s in this way?

 3. It was the responsibility of the news services to fact check.
 This was about exposing how silly the media is.

 Yes, there is no denying that the news services didn’t do themselves any favours here.

 But does that absolve the original writer of responsibility?
 If I know you won’t check my background when I enter into a financial relationship with you, does the responsibility lie solely with you when I rip you off?

 4. Hoaxes are great for publicity and have great value.
 Look at Orson Welles and The War of the Worlds.

 Orson Welles’ Mercury Theatre radio dramatisation of The War of the Worlds has been mentioned a few times in the last few days as one of the most famous hoaxes of all.